-Officials stress security of election systems after U.S. reveals new Iranian and Russian operations
+Officials stress security of election systems after U.S. reveals new Iranian and Russian efforts

 In recent days, officials have sought to dispel that notion by publicly detailing descriptions of how votes are counted, how registration lists are maintained, and how federal, state and local officials are on constant alert for attempted intrusions.

-“There are groups that are trying to confuse and mislead voters, to sow doubt about the process, and we all have a duty to check our facts,” Meagan Wolf, the Wisconsin elections chief, said during a virtual news conference Thursday.
+“There are groups that are trying to confuse and mislead voters, to sow doubt about the process, and we all have a duty to check our facts,” Meagan Wolfe, the Wisconsin elections chief, said during a virtual news conference Thursday.

 Fake, menacing emails claiming to be from the Proud Boys, a far-right group in support of President Trump, reached hundreds of Democrats this week, with the bulk of the reports concentrated in Florida and Alaska.
 They instructed voters to cast their ballots for Trump or “we will come after you.”